 Carthage has been continuously accredited by the Higher Learning Commission* since 1916, when the association became the primary accrediting agency for schools in the Midwest.

 Several of the College’s departments and programs have sought specialized accreditation or approval in their discipline.
 Additionally, where required, Carthage has received the appropriate state approvals.

 The Athletic Training Program is accredited by the Commission on Accreditation of Athletic Training Education.

-Carthage’s new Nursing program has been reviewed and approved by the Higher Learning Commission.
+Carthage’s new nursing program has been reviewed and approved by the Higher Learning Commission.
 The program has also received approval from the Wisconsin Board of Nursing to admit students.
 Carthage is a member of the National League of Nursing and the American Association of Colleges of Nursing.
-The baccalaureate degree program in nursing at Carthage College is pursuing initial accreditation by the Commission on Collegiate Nursing Education.
-Applying for accreditation does not guarantee that accreditation will be granted.
+The baccalaureate degree program in nursing at Carthage College is accredited by the Commission on Collegiate Nursing Education (http://www.ccneaccreditation.org).

 The Music Department is accredited by the National Association of Schools of Music.

 The Teacher Education Programs for positions in elementary/middle, secondary, cross-categorical special education, and music, art, and physical education are fully approved education preparation programs by the Wisconsin Department of Public Instruction and lead to Wisconsin educator licensure.